gunterweb/sonar-pdf-plugin/README.md

 ## Installation

-1. Install the plugin through the [Update Center](http://docs.sonarqube.org/display/SONAR/Update+Center) or download it into the SONARQUBE_HOME/extensions/plugins directory
+1. Install the plugin into the SONARQUBE_HOME/extensions/plugins directory
 1. Restart SonarQube

 ## Usage